-The Certificate of Continuing Education in Italian is a part-time qualification that will bring beginners' Italian language skills to university standard via evening classes.
+The Certificate of Continuing Education in Italian is a part-time qualification designed to take beginners in Italian to University level through a series of evening classes.

-We are currently seeking expressions of interest for the next three-year cycle of the CCEd which, numbers permitting, will commence in September 2024.
+We are currently inviting applications for the next three-year cycle of the CCEd which, numbers permitting, will commence in September 2024.
 We will also accept applications for direct entry to second year (commencing September 2025) from suitably-qualified candidates.

 Approved Qualification